Writing a good data-science report

 Before you publish your work, return to the basic questions you wanted to answer at the beginning.
 Have you answered all of them?
 Have you done your best to make it as easy as possible for your readers to understand your work?

-Be sure to add an appropriate title, description, tags, and preview image in the settings tab of your post or in the kyso.yaml file on the Github repository.
+Be sure to add an appropriate title, description, tags, and preview image in the settings tab of your post or in the kyso.yaml file.
 This is important for organising the team’s work on Kyso.
 For open-source writers, it helps when sharing and promoting your work around the web — presentation is key.